oslabs-beta/Opal/README.md

 ## Contributing

 We welcome contributions and issue submissions for any problems you encounter.
-To contribute, form the repo and submit pull requests.
+To contribute, fork the repo and submit pull requests.

 Ideas for contributions: Adding AWS Lambda monitoring, to make Opal a more platform neutral serverless monitoring tool.